bhigy/icubBMM15/README.md

-# iCub @ BMM2015
+# iCub @ CBMM2015

-Collection of modules, scripts, applications and whatnot that we have developed at the BMM 2015 summer school for various purposes.
+Collection of modules, scripts, applications and whatnot that we have developed at the CBMM 2015 Summer School for various purposes.
+See http://cbmm.mit.edu/summer-school/2015 for more information about the summer school.

 ## Folder structure